STiXzoOR/dotfiles_old/README.md

 - Remove duplicates in the “Open With” menu (also see 'lscleanup' alias)
 - Display ASCII control characters using caret notation in standard text views
 - Disable automatic termination of inactive apps
-- Disable the crash reporter
 - Set Help Viewer windows to non-floating mode
 - Reveal IP, hostname, OS, etc. when clicking clock in login window
 - Restart automatically if the computer freezes
-- Never go into computer sleep mode
+- Disable Notification Center and remove the menu bar icon
 - Check for software updates daily, not just once per week
 - Disable smart quotes as they’re annoying when typing code
 - Disable smart dashes as they’re annoying when typing code